- I need help using ARTstor for my classes. Where should I go?

 Cornell University faculty and graduate students may request a password to obtain instructor privileges.
 To request an instructor password, contact VR Help.
 Select "Image database help" as the type of help needed, and indicate "ARTstor Instructor Password Request" and your departmental affiliation in the "description" field.

-Faculty and graduate students can work with Digital Consulting and Production Services (DCAPS) to make their images available via ARTstor and Luna.
+Faculty and graduate students can work with Digital Consulting and Production Services (DCAPS) to make their images available via ARTstor.
 Contact firstname.lastname@example.org for more information.

 Digital Consulting and Production Services (DCAPS) provides a suite of services to support the digital collection building process.
 Contact email@example.com for more information.
 In addition, CIT holds an annual grant competition to support technology-related faculty projects.
 The Faculty Innovation in Teaching (FIT) program is designed to allow faculty to develop innovative instructional technology projects that have the potential to improve the educational process.
 The program provides faculty with the technical staff and other resources necessary to plan and implement their projects, thus allowing faculty to focus on their pedagogical objectives.